 Student Admission Requirements

-Entry-level courses are open to any individual who is at least 15 years old on the day the course begins and meets one of the following requirements:
+Entry-level courses are open to any individual who is at least 15 years old.

 Non-Entry Level Courses

 Non-entry-level courses are open to any individual who holds a Class M driver’s license or an equivalent out-of-state license.